About this listing

 It is less than 1 mile from Tunnel Creek Trailhead which leads to the famous Flume Trail!
 It is on the edge of town and at the beginning of the NV State Parks and all the wild beaches of the east shore.
 It is right below a local ski resort which creates awesome uphill hikes and right up the street from the lake, the Tahoe Environmental Center and Sierra Nevada College!

-The local TART bus stop is 1/4 mile from the house and the ski shuttle 1 block.
-You can easily bike to anything in the town
+The local TART bus stop is 1/4 mile from the house (ask about passes) and the Diamond Peak Ski shuttle 1 block.

 No smoking anywhere on the property.
 The Tahoe forest is very dry and vulnerable to the slightest spark.